Advanced Education Program in Prosthodontics

 Achieve Clinical Excellence in Prosthodontics

-The Advanced Prosthodontics Clinic houses the UIC ProCare Dental Group Implant and Innovations Center, where students learn the interdisciplinary surgical and prosthetic aspects of therapy for implant patients.
 Limited class size provides an opportunity for students to individualize programs to meet their particular career goals.
-In addition to the didactic and clinical focus, postdoctoral students pursue study in basic science or clinical research and participate in teaching predoctoral dental students.
-The Department of Restorative Dentistry believes that this program will prepare specialists of high leadership potential by integrating sound clinical principles with knowledge and skills in a research discipline.
-Program length is a minimum of three years to allow completion of the clinical, didactic, and research components.
+In addition to the didactic and clinical focus, postdoctoral students pursue study in basic science or clinical research and also participate in teaching predoctoral dental students.
+The Department of Restorative Dentistry believes this program will prepare specialists of high leadership potential by integrating sound clinical principles with knowledge and skills in a research discipline.
+Program length is a minimum of three years.
 Faculty range from prosthodontists in full-time clinical practice to scholars engaged solely in research.

-The prosthodontic clinics and laboratories contain state-of-the-art equipment for patient care and research.
 The urban setting of the University of Illinois at Chicago provides a large and diverse patient population, as well as an extensive offering of meetings and conferences for local, national, and international organizations.
-Students will be prepared for and encouraged to take the American Board of Prosthodontics Certifying Examination.
+Students will be prepared for, and encouraged to take the American Board of Prosthodontics Certifying Examination.
 Following successful completion of the program, opportunities exist for further study in basic science or clinical research.
-This is a progressive program with many opportunities.
-The goal is to produce clinical scholars.

 Post-graduate students will have the opportunity of earning a graduated compensation.
 The postgraduate compensation plan is intended to provide a source of income for eligible students in the Advanced Education Programs.
 It is designed to partially offset tuition assessments.
 Details of the compensation plan are available by contacting the Program Director.